 According to these two weight loss experts, by following the Flat Belly Diet, we can quickly lose weight while eating four tasty and satisfying meals a day, containing MUFAs.

-While these claims sound too good to be true, a quick Google search will reveal hundreds of positive reviews from people who have bought the Flat Belly Diet Book, and successfully undertaken the diet.
+While these claims sound too good to be true, a quick Google search reveals hundreds of positive reviews from people who have bought the Flat Belly Diet Book and successfully undertaken the diet.

 A Swedish study carried out in 2014 backs this.
 Two control groups consumed an extra 750 calories a day in the form of oils, for seven weeks.
 The group who ingested palm oil (saturated), gained visceral fat.
-The group who consumed sunflower oil (polyunsaturated) reduced their body fat and increased their muscle mass.
+The others, who consumed sunflower oil (polyunsaturated), reduced their body fat and increased their muscle mass.